 Peanut Butter Cookies FAQs

-• Using a food scale (perfect measurements every time).
+4. Use a food scale for perfect measurements every time.

-• Dip in chocolate!
-For a fun flavor enhancement, dip half of the cookie in chocolate (or drizzle melted chocolate on top).
+5. Dip in chocolate!
+For a fun flavor enhancement, dip half of the cookie in chocolate or drizzle melted chocolate on top.

-Peanut butter cookies are denser than most cookies and don’t spread the way other cookies do.
-It’s helpful to slightly flatten the cookie dough balls before baking, for even cooking.
+Peanut butter cookies are dense and don’t spread much.
+Flatten the dough balls a bit before baking for even cooking.

 Image of a Peanut Butter Cookie split in half